Caribbean Airlines: Acquisition of Air Jamaica

 According to chairman of the board of Caribbean Airlines George Nicholas III, Caribbean Airlines is pursuing a relationship with Star Alliance, the world's largest airline alliance, in an effort to support Jamaican hoteliers.
 It is also reported they are preparing to start a route to Mumbai, but no date has been given.
 Also, Nicholas announced that Johannesburg, Nigeria, and Brazil are possible contenders for new routes.
 Chicago and Atlanta are the two new U.S. gateways that are being considered, Nicholas stated.

 On 29 March 2013, the U.S. Department of Transportation (DOT) fined the airline $100,000 for not providing passengers with an opportunity to leave a plane that was delayed on the tarmac at New York's JFK Airport for more than four hours.

 In early 2016, the management of Caribbean Airlines has set as an agenda to consider replacing its ATR fleet with comparable turboprops sourced from Bombardier due to persistent reliability problems.
 The former chief executive officer (CEO) Michael Di Lollo described the ATRs as "not mission capable" after they suffered from frequent AOG (Aircraft On Ground) occurrences.
 On his recommendation, efforts were made to sourcing Dash 8-400 aircraft to replace the carrier's fleet of five ATR72-600s.

 Also in early 2016, the airline returned its two Boeing 767-300ER aircraft to their lessor, coinciding with termination of its only European route to London Gatwick Airport on 10 January 2016, as part of a streamlining exercise to remove unprofitable routes.

+In 2018, the airline posted an order for 737 MAX-8 aircraft, to replace the aging fleet of 737-800 aircraft.
+The order was initially placed in 2018, and put on hold after the grounding of the 737 MAX family.

+Also in 2018, the services Caribbean Cafe and Caribbean Plus were launched for the first time.
+Caribbean Plus served as an upgraded economy class with larger seats and extra legroom, but with the same service.
+Caribbean Cafe offered buy-on-board local snacks, drinks and amenities.

 In 2019, the airline posted its first profit of four million ($4,000,000 U.S.) dollars.